Pay gaps at Nationwide

 Our mean gender and ethnicity pay gaps

-As of 5 April 2022 our mean gender pay gap is 30.0% and our mean ethnicity pay gap is 7.4%.
-Our mean gender pay gap has remained the same this year and our ethnicity pay gap has decreased.
-The difference in our ethnicity pay gap compared to last time we reported is because of changes in the proportion of colleagues in some roles.
+As of 5 April 2024, our mean gender pay gap is 26.8% and our mean ethnicity pay gap is 6.9%.
+Our mean gender gap has decreased, whilst our mean ethnicity pay gap has slightly increased.

 You can read more about our pay gaps, and our commitment to inclusion and diversity, in our downloadable narrative and related links.